muaz-khan/RTCMultiConnection/README.md

 ## What is RTCMultiConnection?

-RTCMultiConnection runs top over RTCPeerConnection API to provide multi-session establishment scenarios.
-It also provides dozens of unique [WebRTC](https://www.webrtc-experiment.com/) features like hybrid-less mesh networking model, a very reliable presence detection and syncing system; very complex renegotiation scenarios; and much more.
+RTCMultiConnection is a <a href="https://www.webrtc-experiment.com/">WebRTC</a> JavaScript wrapper library runs top over RTCPeerConnection API to provide multi-session establishment scenarios.
+It also provides dozens of features as hybrid-less mesh networking model, a reliable presence detection and syncing system; complex renegotiation scenarios; and much more.
 It provides everything you've in your mind!
 Just understand the API and you'll enjoy using it!
-It is very simple and its syntax is similar like WebSockets JavaScript API and most importantly RTCPeerConnection API.
+It is simple and its syntax is similar as WebSockets JavaScript API and RTCPeerConnection API.

-It is <a href="https://www.webrtc-experiment.com/licence/">MIT Licenced</a>, which means that you can use it in any commercial/non-commercial product.
+It is <a href="https://www.webrtc-experiment.com/licence/">MIT Licenced</a>, which means that you can use it in any commercial/non-commercial product, free of cost.

 =